midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 **So that** I can capture tasks I need to complete

 **Acceptance Criteria:**
-- User must provide a title for the todo (maximum 100 characters)
+- User must provide a title for the todo (required, maximum 100 characters)
-- User can optionally provide a description for the todo (maximum 1000 characters)
+- User can optionally provide a description for the todo (optional, maximum 1000 characters)
-- User can optionally set a due date for the todo (must not be in the past, date only)
+- User can optionally set a due date for the todo (optional, must not be in the past, format YYYY-MM-DD, date only)
-- User can optionally set a priority for the todo
+- User can optionally set a priority for the todo (optional in API, valid values: low, medium, high, urgent)
+- If priority is not specified, it defaults to "medium"
-- User cannot set the status during creation (automatically defaults to `initial`)
+- User cannot set the status during creation (required, automatically defaults to `initial`)
+- User cannot set the ID during creation (required, system-generated UUID)
 - Todo is saved and assigned a unique identifier (UUID)
-- Created at and modified at timestamps are automatically set
+- Created at and modified at timestamps are automatically set (required)
 - User receives confirmation that the todo was created successfully with detailed success message
 - All provided information is stored accurately
-- If validation fails, user receives detailed error message with guidance on how to fix the issue
+- If validation fails, user receives field-specific error messages with guidance on how to fix the issue

 ---